Tomato Varieties for the Southeast

 So for example, if you look at the description for the tomato variety called Big Beef, you’ll see the letters VF1F2TNA, which means the tomato is resistant to alternaria, both strain 1 and 2 of fusarium wilt, verticillium wilt, tobacco mosaic virus (the “T”) and nematodes (the “N”).

 Other hybrid tomato varieties with good fungal resistance include:

 - Celebrity (VF1F2NTASt)Â (one of my favorite hybrids)

 So this gives you an idea of what to look at when evaluating one of the tomato hybrids.
 (In addition to taste, of course.)

 Other Tomato Diseases

-Unfortunately, fungual diseases aren’t the only ones to threaten our homegrown tomatoes.
-We also have to worry about bacterial diseases (bacterial speck, spot, wilt, canker, fruit rot, etc.).
+Unfortunately, fungal diseases aren’t the only ones to threaten our homegrown tomatoes.
+We also have to worry about bacterial diseases (bacterial speck, spot, wilk, canker, fruit rot, etc.).
 And if that wasn’t bad enough, we have nematodes and viral diseases.
 It’s a wonder that we have any tomatoes at all!

 The chances of bacterial diseases can be greatly reduced by careful mulching, as it’s the bacteria in the soil that causes problems.
 Nematodes…well, if you have them in the soil, the best thoughts would be to either plant your tomatoes in containers (using potting soil) and/or plant hybrids that are resistant to nematodes.
 Viral diseases can also be present – yikes!